 Another character worthy of inclusion is the legendary Elf hero Glorfindel.
 While he “died” during the Fall of Gondolin in the First Age of Middle-earth, he eventually returned from Aman, possibly alongside the Blue Wizards, to aid both men and Elves in their struggle against Sauron during the Second Age.
 He makes a notable appearance early in The Lord of the Rings as he helps deliver Frodo to Rivendell.
 But after attending the Council of Elrond, Glorfindel drops out of the narrative until Aragorn’s wedding to Arwen.
 While other on-screen adaptations have substituted recurring characters for Glorfindel rather than introduce a new character to their stories — Jackson replaced him with Arwen (played by Liv Tyler), giving her an early heroic moment, while animated film director Ralph Bakshi subbed in Legolas — he is an interesting character out in the wide world during the period indicated on the map and fans would be thrilled to see him.
 (Orlando Bloom played Legolas in Jackson’s films.)

-Other characters definitely alive at the time include Tom Bombadil (pictured above as portrayed in the Lord of the Rings Online video game), who himself suggests he’s the oldest consciousness in the world, and Legolas’ father Thranduil (played by Lee Pace in Jackson’s Hobbit trilogy), who has a pretty interesting story in his own right.
+Other characters definitely alive at the time include Tom Bombadil, who himself suggests he’s the oldest consciousness in the world, and Legolas’ father Thranduil (played by Lee Pace in Jackson’s Hobbit trilogy), who has a pretty interesting story in his own right.

 As Sauron assails all of Middle-earth in this period, he has vast resources of Orcs and Men at his disposal.
 But fans of the films will recognize his phantom lieutenants, the Nazgul, as a significant part of this army.

-If the series centers on Sauron’s time in Númenor, the nine kings of Men will already have their rings.
+By the time Sauron is in Númenor, the nine kings of Men will already have their rings.
 For much of the Second Age they enjoyed the wealth and prosperity Sauron promised the rings would give them, but they were his wraiths by the time he left with Ar-Pharazôn.
 Presumably, they kept his affairs in order even as his capture halted the war against the people of Middle-earth.